algolia/unified-instantsearch-ecommerce/README.md

 ### Commands

-You have access to a handful of [command-line scripts](https://docs.npmjs.com/misc/scripts) to test your project during customization and build it once you're done.
+You have access to a handful of [command-line scripts](https://docs.npmjs.com/misc/scripts) to test your project during customization and build it once done.

 You can run each command with npm or Yarn.
 For example, to run the `start` command, you can run either `npm run start` or `yarn start`.